Story

 17. Learn about Indigenous perspectives on sustainability

-16. Attend a ‘green’ conference or virtual summit
+16. Attend or host a ‘green’ conference

-15. Become a member of a local or national environmental group
+15. Become a member of an Earth-friendly group

 We all have issues close to our heart.
 Maybe it’s wildlife conservation, sustainable forest management, or building green urban spaces.
-Consider getting involved in a deeper way such as becoming a member and making a donation.
+Consider getting involved in a deeper way such as becoming a local or national member and making a donation.
 Here is a full list at GoodWork.ca of environmental groups, organizations and associations in Canada.

 14. Solve challenges with data and technology